Ethan-Watts/IM_PDT/README.md

-Bearing-Only Target Localisation and Circumnavigation (BoTLC)
+Bearing-Only Target Localisation and Circumnavigation (BoTLC) under Intermittent Measurements

 Description:
 This MATLAB script implements and compares two models for bearing-only target localisation and circumnavigation: